 Flexible Hose vs. Standard Pump Head

-A flexible hose has a valve connection at one end and connects to the pump at the other.
-This design allows for better pumping ergonomics and prevents lateral pressure from being applied to the valve stem.
-Flexible hose connections are also threaded, so the end of the hose is threaded onto the valve stem, providing a leak-free seal that is superior to most standard head connections.
-Editors Note: Thread-on valve connections can unthread a tubeless valve core when the hose is removed, thus releasing all the air you have pumped in.
+A flexible hose has a threaded valve connection at one end and connects to the pump at the other.
+This design allows for better ergonomics and prevents lateral pressure on the valve stem.
+The threads provide a leak-free seal that is superior to most standard head connections.
+We recommend that you choose a pump with this design.
+Good examples are the Lezyne Gauge Drive HV for mountain use, Lezyne Road Drive for road riding, and the Pro Bike Tool for combination use.

+Be aware that thread-on valve connections can unthread a tubeless valve core when you remove the hose, releasing all the air.
 We use a drop of blue thread locker on our valve stems to prevent this.
-The blue thread lock provides enough support to prevent accidental removal but also allows the core to be removed when necessary to add sealant.
-We recommend that you choose a pump with this design.
-Good examples are the Lezyne Gauge Drive HV for mountain use, Lezyne Road Drive for road, and the Pro Bike Tool Mini for combination use.
+The blue thread lock provides enough support to prevent accidental removal but also allows you to remove the core when necessary to add sealant.

 CO2 inflators use compressed CO2 in cartridges to provide a quick and compact means of tire inflation.
 A standard 16g cartridge will inflate a road tire to around 90 or 100 psi.
 CO2 is much faster and easier than using a pump.
 So why get a pump?
 For one, C02 cartridges are expensive!
 A Genuine Innovations 16G CO2 cartridge will cost you around $4 at your local bike shop.
 In addition, a 16g cartridge will not fill a mountain bike tire to an adequate riding pressure.
 There are 20g cartridges available, but they still may not be enough for a high volume tire.